 There has arguably never been a more dominant player in any sport than hockey's Wayne Gretzky.
 Nicknamed “The Great One,” Gretzky had a mix of preternatural ability, instinct, and charm that won him the respect of players and fans alike over his 21-year career in the National Hockey League.
-Today is his 53rd birthday; here are a few things you should know about The Great One.
+Here are a few things you should know about The Great One.

 1. Gretzky is the only NHL player to total over 200 points in one season.